Ear infectionsOtitis media

-- At 4 - 6 weeks most babies with normal hearing make cooing sounds.
+- At 4 to 6 weeks most babies with normal hearing make cooing sounds.

 - By around 5 months, infants should be laughing out loud and making one-syllable sounds with both a vowel and consonant.

-- Between 6 - 8 months, babies should be able to make word-like sounds with more than one syllable.
+- Between 6 to 8 months, babies should be able to make word-like sounds with more than one syllable.

 - Usually starting around 7 months, and by 10 months, babies babble (making many word-like noises).